dominicmuenzel/ComparingPrioritisation/README.md

 # ComparingPrioritisationMethods

-This is the underlying code for the research manuscript found at ____.
+This is the underlying code for the research article found at https://doi.org/10.1111/cobi.14008.

 The main file for running code is "Comparing spatial conservation prioritisation - run.R".